What are the best wines for aperitifs? Discover the ideal wines for every occasion

 The Sauvignon Blanc is known for its exotic fruit and citrus aromas, with a pleasant acidity that makes it perfect for stimulating the palate before a meal.
 It is ideal with vegetable-based appetizers or fresh cheeses such as burrata.

-There is no aperitif without bubbles!
+There is no aperitif without Sparkling wine!
 Sparkling wines add a touch of elegance and joy to the aperitif.
 Here are the best sparkling wines for a memorable aperitif:

-The Prosecco is probably the most iconic aperitivo wine in Italy.
-Its delicate bubbles, combined with a fruity, floral flavor, make it perfect to accompany a wide variety of appetizers, from cured meats to crostini with light sauces.
+The Prosecco is probably the most iconic wine for the aperitivo in Italy.
+Its Sparkling wine delicacy, combined with a fruity, floral taste, make it perfect to accompany a wide variety of appetizers, from cured meats to crostini with light sauces.

 If you're looking for something more refined, Franciacorta is an excellent choice.
 Produced using the classic method, as the Champagne, this sparkling wine has fine perlage and a complex taste.
 Ideal with salmon canapés, oysters or aged cheeses.

-Rosé bubbles are an intriguing alternative for those who want something different.
-With their eye-catching color and hints of berries, classic method rosé are perfect with more structured dishes such as meat tartare or spicy cured meats.
+Le Sparkling wine rosés are an intriguing alternative for those who want something different.
+With their eye-catching color and hints of berries, classic method rosés are perfect for accompanying more structured dishes such as meat tartare or spicy cured meats.

 Rosé wines are a versatile choice for aperitifs, especially in the warmer months.
 They offer a balance between the freshness of white and the structure of red, making them ideal with a wide range of dishes.

 This wine Rosè, made from Montepulciano grapes, is characterized by good structure and a color Rosè intensity.
-With notes of red fruits and a slight tannicity, it pairs perfectly with cured meats, aged cheeses and white meat dishes.
+With red fruit notes and a slight tannicity, it pairs perfectly with cured meats, aged cheeses and white meat dishes.

 Chiaretto is a Rosè fresh and light taste, with notes of strawberry and citrus.
 It is perfect for an aperitif with fish appetizers, bruschetta with tomato or seafood salads.

-Although red wine is most commonly associated with lunches or dinners, there are some light red wines that can also be served during an aperitif.
+Although the Red wine is most commonly associated with lunches or dinners, there are some Red wines light that can also be served during an aperitif.

-Lambrusco is a sparkling, light, fruity-tasting red wine that pairs perfectly with charcuterie boards, cheeses or gnocco fritto.
-Its bubbles and acidity make it refreshing and pleasant even during aperitifs.
+Lambrusco is a Red wine sparkling, light and fruity taste that goes perfectly with charcuterie boards, cheeses or gnocco fritto.
+Its Sparkling wine and acidity make it refreshing and pleasant even during aperitifs.

 Produced on the shores of Lake Garda, the Bardolino is a young red, light and low in tannins.
 With its cherry and strawberry aromas, it is perfect with bruschetta with sliced meats or grilled vegetables.